tripitakit/mlst2dist/README.md

 ### Warnings

 This code is in early alpha stage, use at your own risk.
-Feedabck and contributions are welcome!
+Feedbacks and contributions are welcome!